Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 Beyond the 5 Ws: Ask Questions as a Philosopher; Answer as a Visionary

-Get him to the Greek
+Get him to the Greek (a philosophical decision)

 I majored in Civil Engineering at Edinburgh University for my four years there.
 But when I arrived, due to my A-Level grades, I was offered direct entry into the second year.
 These grades were much more of a reflection upon my excellent teachers than upon me (especially when it came to my Maths grade which was frankly miraculous).
 But I saw an opportunity presented by this offer and therefore immediately leapt at it.

-I went into the office of my Director of Studies and duly proposed that instead of starting either year one or two of engineering, that I should study Ancient History and Archaeology instead.
-After all, if I did not need to do the first year of engineering surely I was free to study other things?
+I went into the office of my Director of Studies and duly proposed that instead of starting either year one or two of engineering, I should study Ancient History and Archaeology instead.
+After all, if I did not need to do the first year of engineering, surely I was free to study other things?
 It was not a question that he was expecting.
 My request was so unusual that he did not really know what to say.
 The moment of confusion created by my question was just enough for me to persuade him that this subject swap was not just possible, but was actually a really good idea to broaden my education.

 I have always loved history and at that time I was getting increasingly interested in philosophy too.
-Therefore I was excited about getting the chance to delve into the thinking arising from the ancient world, and Greece in particular.
+Therefore, I was excited about getting the chance to delve into the thinking arising from the ancient world, and Greece in particular.
 After all, the system of thought born in Greece was foundational to the development of culture in Europe and the West.

-The Grandaddy of Philosophy
+Socrates: The Grandaddy of philosophy

 “I know you won’t believe me, but the highest form of Human Excellence is to question oneself and others.” – Socrates